uoftweb/constitution/README.md

 ### Election Process

 The executive committee shall strike the Elections Committee and appoint one (1) Chief Returning Officer (CRO) and two (2) Scrutinizers from the general members on the committee to conduct and hold elections in March.
-All members of the Elections Committee shall be nonbiased in the results of the election and shall be required to disclose any and all conflicts of interest in the election.
+All members of the Elections Committee shall be non-biased in the results of the election and shall be required to disclose any and all conflicts of interest in the election.

-The CRO Returning Officer shall accept nominations only from group members that are also registered U of T members (staff, faculty, students and alumni) for candidacy of executive positions from the general membership before the beginning of March.
-Candidates have to be members in good standing and be part of the group for at least one year prior to the nomination period.
+The CRO Returning Officer shall accept nominations only from group members that are registered U of T students for voting positions, and staff, faculty, or alumni members for non-voting executive positions from the general membership before the beginning of March.
+Candidates have to be members in good standing and be part of the group for at least one month prior to the nomination period.

 The CRO shall select three (3) election dates before March 30th for the voting period.
 These dates will be announced in a minimum of two (2) weeks prior to elections dates and must fall on weekdays.

-The CRO and Scrutinizers shall provide each U of T member with a paper ballot on the voting dates and ask the member to place their ballot in an enclosed box.
+The CRO and Scrutinizers shall provide each voting U of T registered student with a paper ballot on the voting dates and ask the student to place their ballot in an enclosed box.

-In preparation for a tie, the CRO shall select an executive from amongst the executive committee, to cast their ballot and seal it in an envelope.
+In preparation for a tie, the CRO shall select a U of T registered student executive from amongst the executive committee, to cast their ballot and seal it in an envelope.
 In the event of a tie for an executive position, one of the two Scrutinizers shall break the seal and count the ballot in order to break the tie.

 After the election is over, the CRO and Scrutinizers shall count the ballots.
 The candidate with the most votes shall be elected to the position.
 The CRO and Scrutinizers shall submit a report of the results of the elections to the Executive Committee and general members.

-Registered U of T members may not vote by proxy.
-Non-U of T members may not nominate or vote in elections.
+Registered U of T students may not vote by proxy.
+Non-registered students may not nominate or vote in elections.

-Only U of T members who have attend seminars and have been a member in good standing for 30 days prior to election dates are eligible for voting.
+Only registered U of T students who have paid any applicable membership fees and have been a member in good standing for 30 days prior to election dates are eligible for voting.

 Term of executive positions shall be from May 1st to April 30th.

 ### Candidate Nominations